someengineering/resoto.com/blog/2022/05-14-resotonotebook/index.md

 Today I'm happy to present resotonotebook, a tool for visualizing and exploring the Resoto graph.

-With it, you can make heatmaps, build graphs, perform data aggregations and much more.
+With it, you can make heatmaps, build graphs, perform data aggregations, and much more.

-Let's dive it in examples:
+Let's dive into examples:

 ## Examples